 Figure 2.
 Schematic diagram (not to scale) of trial setup proposed by applicant: Trial site with multiple planting areas.

-16. The proposed limits and controls are taken into account in the risk assessment (Chapter 2) and their suitability for containing the release will be evaluated in the risk management plan (Chapter 3).
+16. The proposed limits and controls are taken into account in the risk assessment (Chapter 2) and their suitability will be evaluated in the risk management plan (Chapter 3).

 Section 3 The parent organisms